-The Blue Alternative (A+E+C) is recommended as the Preferred Alternative and has been developed to a higher level of detail than the other reasonable alternatives to facilitate the development of mitigation measures and concurrent compliance with other applicable laws, as provided for by 23 USC $\S139(f)(4)(D)$.
-Development of such higher level of detail will not prevent TxDOT from making an impartial decision as to whether to accept another alternative.
+The Blue Alternative (A+E+C) is recommended as the Preferred Alternative and has been developed to a higher level of detail than the other reasonable alternatives to facilitate the development of mitigation measures and concurrent compliance with other applicable laws, as provided for by 23 USC §139(f)(4)(D).
+Development of a higher level of detail will not prevent TxDOT from making an impartial decision as to whether to accept another alternative.